wiznick79/minesweeper/Readme.txt

 Minesweeper clone by Nikolaos Perris (nperris@gmail.com), (c) 2019 Git repository : github.com/wiznick79/minesweeper/

+03/07/2019 v0.87
+- Added question mark system on 2nd right click (->flag->question mark->none)
+- Added double-click on open tiles to open its adjacent tiles, if there are equal flagged adjacent tiles. eg. if you double-click on a '2' and there are 2 flagged adjacent tiles, it will open the non-flagged adjacent tiles.
+  If the flagged tiles are wrong you are going to lose!
+- Changed the check_win function cause some rare times the previous approach wouldn't work
+- Minor fixes

 02/07/2019 v0.85
 - Added best scores, which are saved in a simple text file and loaded everytime the game starts